jorismueller/Joris-website/content/working_papers/ccp/index.md

 ---
-title: "Public Displays of Alignment: Firm Speech in Autocratic Regimes"
+title: "Public Displays of Alignment: Firm Speech in an Autocratic Regime"
 authors: ["with Jaya Wen","Cheryl Wu"]
 date: 2025-06-15